fancidev/qtinter/docs/reference.rst

   in asyncio-driven code.

-`Helper functions`_ to make interp code look more natural for the current code style:
+`Helper functions`_ to make interp code fit naturally into the current coding pattern:

 * :func:`qtinter.asyncslot` connects a coroutine function
   to a Qt signal; useful for Qt-driven code.